franziM/TestRepo/README.md

-## Welcome to GitHub Pages
+## Welcome to My Test Github Page

-You can use the [editor on GitHub](https://github.com/franziM/TestRepo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a small test to check if I want to use GitHub Pages.

-### Markdown
+### Headline

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Github Pages use Markdown.
+That's a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block